OK, color coding: Blue = updates, comments. Yellow = stories.

 “Just halt,” the voice said, sadly.
 I’ve waited ages to say that.
 No one ever comes this way anymore.”

-Beyond the bridge, the three had to jump a small stream filled with fish.
-A satyr playing a lute on the other side stopped, looked at them and laughed.
+a lute on the other side stopped, looked at them and laughed.
 Some of the fish blew some tiny bubbles.
-Sandafare and Mick stepped easily across, but Sandra balked.
+Sandafare and Mick stepped easily across, but

 “I can’t!” she said.